Home» Insights» Article

 For example:

-• A successful customer experience leader might be defined by empathy, systems thinking, and data-informed decision-making rather than just years in contact center management.
+• A successful customer experience leader may be defined by empathy, systems thinking, and data-informed decision-making rather than years in contact centre management.

-• A digital transformation lead might require high ambiguity tolerance, the ability to influence without authority, and rapid learning capacity, more than formal agile certifications.
+• A digital transformation lead may require ambiguity tolerance, the ability to influence without authority, and rapid learning capacity more than formal agile certifications.

 Competencies are rarely captured by conventional CVs or job descriptions.
 They are inferred through behavioural patterns, values alignment, and how a candidate approaches challenges.
-This is precisely what generic recruiters often fail to uncover.
+This is precisely where generic recruitment consistently falls short.

 Where Generic Recruiters Fall Short

-Generic recruiters typically operate with a broad but shallow approach.
-Their model emphasises volume, speed, and task completion.
-This approach leads to several critical shortcomings.
+Generic recruitment typically operates with a broad but shallow approach.
+The model emphasises volume, speed, and task completion, often at the expense of depth and alignment.
+This leads to several critical shortcomings.

 Generic recruiters often match candidates to roles based on keyword searches, titles, and years of experience.
 This method overlooks the underlying competencies that truly determine whether someone can thrive in a role.
 As a result, high-potential candidates who do not fit a narrow checklist are often excluded too early.